SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/TheBasics.md

 (such as `UInt8` in the example above) and can therefore be used in expressions alongside other values of the same type.

+Calculations that produce out-of-bounds results, like a number larger that the `max` property, stop the program's execution instead of storing an invalid result.
+You can explicitly make the operation overflow instead, as described in <doc:AdvancedOperators#Overflow-Operators>.

 ### Int

 In most cases, you don't need to pick a specific size of integer to use in your code.